Jaivd/Lab-Reports/index.md

 # Lab Report 3 - Researching Grep
-grep is ainly used to find a certain keyword withing files.
+grep is mainly used to find a certain keyword withing files.
 In this report I will describe a few other ways to use grep.

 ## Method 1 - grep searching a singular file
 This is the most basic method of using grep.
 The syntax to use htis function is